 - All applicants must be 18 years old or over.

 - Relationship as an unmarried partner of a person present and settled in the UK must be genuine and subsisting

 - An applicant also must meet the financial requirement.
-The UK unmarried partner of the applicant must be earning at least £18,600 gross per year or savings of £62,500 if the UK unmarried partner of the applicant has no earnings from employment, self-employment or other means of income, or receiving income from pension, a property portfolio, or both
+The UK unmarried partner of the applicant must be earning at least £18,600 gross per year or savings of £62,500 if the UK unmarried partner of the applicant has no earnings from employment, self-employment or other means of income, or receiving income from a pension, a property portfolio, or both

 - Besides, an applicant must meet the English language requirement.
 Moreover, the applicant has to show knowledge of the English language at CEFR level A1 according to the UK Immigration Rules.
 The applicant might be a national from a majority English speaking country.
 Then, he/she may have an exemption from the English Language requirement

 - An individual must pay the Immigration Health Surcharge